-We stayed for one night at the beautiful Rainforest Retreat in Mt Warning.
+We stayed for one night at the beautiful Mt Warning Rainforest Retreat.
 We stopped in the Water Lodge which is open plan with a beautiful Balinese feel.
 The decor is really something else and you are set amongst trees and nature so it’s so peaceful.
-The Water Lodge boasts an open plan BBQ area with an outdoor hot tub, fully equipped kitchen and a suspended double bed.
+The Water Lodge boasts an open plan BBQ area with an outdoor hot tub, fully equipped kitchen and a suspended king size bed.
 All the decor is Balinese with beautiful ornate doors and details everywhere.
 They also provide fresh bread in the morning which is a really nice touch.
 This is the perfect place to go to chill out and relax in a beautiful space, it would be amazing for a honeymoon!
 We found it so hard to pick which one to stay in as all 3 lodges look amazing, they have Water, Air and Earth which are all beautiful in their different ways.
-I found on our east coast trip the hotels were missing some uniqueness that we found in other countries so this was really special, you actually feel like you’re in Bali in your time at Rainforest Retreat which was really nice!
+I found on our east coast trip the hotels were missing some uniqueness that we found in other countries so this was really special, you actually feel like you’re in Bali in your time at Mt Warning Rainforest Retreat which was really nice!

 We had heard lot’s about Nimbin and it’s hippie vibes so we were excited to visit.
 It’s a colourful small town full of shops and cafes.
 You can easily pass through here on a day trip to see everything but a definite must see whilst doing the East Coast.
 Lot’s of photo opportunities here, colourful shops, hippie campers and a cottage full of sunflowers, so pack your camera and your hippie attire!